Skip to content

 MCP Server

-The MCP server exposes your memory store to AI assistants via the Model Context Protocol.
+The MCP server exposes your note store to AI assistants via the Model Context Protocol.

 Add to your Claude Code or Claude Desktop MCP config: